Amgen Inc. (AMGN) Shares Up Despite Recent Market Volatility

 AMGN’s Market Performance

-AMGN’s stock has seen a 0.28% increase for the week, with a -4.63% drop in the past month and a -17.78% fall in the past quarter.
-The volatility ratio for the week is 1.37%, and the volatility levels for the past 30 days are at 1.66% for Amgen Inc. The simple moving average for the last 20 days is -1.48% for AMGN stock, with a simple moving average of -6.94% for the last 200 days.
+The stock of Amgen Inc. (AMGN) has seen a -2.09% decrease in the past week, with a -4.28% drop in the past month, and a -19.54% fall in the past quarter.
+The volatility ratio for the week is 1.75%, and the volatility levels for the past 30 days are at 1.70% for AMGN.
+The simple moving average for the last 20 days is -2.53% for AMGN stock, with a simple moving average of -8.89% for the last 200 days.

 Analysts’ Opinion of AMGN